joshiausdemwald/AutowiringBundle/README.md

 it is (yet) configurable as promised in the small documentation below.
 It really must be understood as a case-study for determining use-cases and solutions to them.

-The bundle is an _experiment_ (that´s why it´s called "experiment") to see what may be achieved by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply redundant.

 I would love to get comments on my work! *Don't hesitate beeing upfront*!